5/1/2025

 Michelle Buck

-Sure, so Andrew, thanks for the question.
+Sure.
+So, Andrew, thanks for the question.
 I guess a couple components of that.
-First of all, if we think about instant consumable, you know, we have seen already some improvements in trips in C-stores, so January and February were the worst months.
+First of all, if we think about instant consumable, you know, we have seen already some improvements in trips in C-Store.
+So, January and February were the worst months.
 Then we started to see a little bit of moderation.
-In April, we started to see some green shoots on our instant consumable business, as we've started to see some signs of incremental merge placement that are having an impact.
+In April, we started to see some green shoots on our instant consumable business as we started to see some signs of incremental merch placement that are having an impact.
 And as we've said, more of that to come as we approach the back half of the year.
 We have visibility to some incremental programming as we look forward into the summer and fall.
 And we also, of course, know that we have very strong, robust innovation that will really help to drive the business.
-So while we haven't built into our numbers any other further potential upsides, we do think as the consumer continues to be more pressured and air travel pulls back, we will likely see some increase in car travel, which could benefit C-store, though we haven't built that in.
-As we look at market share, we're very pleased with where we are on a -to-date basis.
+So while we haven't built into our numbers any other further potential upsides, we do think as the consumer continues to be more pressured and air travel pulls back, we will likely see some increase in car travel, which could benefit C-Store, though we haven't built that in.
+As we look at market share, yeah, we're very pleased with where we are on a year-to-date basis.
 We had anticipated all along that Q1 would be a little bit softer, Q2 stronger, given the shift of Easter.
-We're really pleased that our -to-date share is now positive, as we've captured that positivity of the later Easter.
-And we continue to expect share to be neutral to up in the second half, driven by our continued -the-fords and sweeps, where we're really pleased with the momentum we've got there.
+We're really pleased that our year-to-date share is now positive, as we've captured that positivity of the later Easter.
+And we continue to expect share to be neutral to up in the second half, driven by our continued outperformance in sweeps, where we're really pleased with the momentum we've got there.
 Our business was up 10%, up 100 basis points in share.
-And then we've seen continued strength in seasons, and we anticipate continued improvement in the trends in chocolate and refreshment, given the
+And then we've seen continued strength in seasons, and we anticipate continued improvement in the trends in chocolate and refreshment given the programming to come.

 speaker